onsi/gomega/index.md

 These recursive object renditions are performed by the `format` subpackage.  `format` provides some globally adjustable settings to tune Gomega's output:

+- `format.MaxLength = 4000`: Gomega will recursively traverse nested data structures as it produces output.
+If the length of this string representation is more than MaxLength, it will be truncated to MaxLength.
+To disable this behavior, set the MaxLength to `0`.
 - `format.MaxDepth = 10`: Gomega will recursively traverse nested data structures as it produces output.
 By default the maximum depth of this recursion is set to `10` you can adjust this to see deeper or shallower representations of objects.
+- Implementing `format.GomegaStringer`: If `GomegaStringer` interface is implemented on an object, Gomega will call `GomegaString` for an object's string representation.
+This is regardless of the `format.UseStringerRepresentation` value.
+Best practice to implement this interface is to implement it in a helper test file (e.g. `helper_test.go`) to avoid leaking it to your package's exported API.
 - `format.UseStringerRepresentation = false`: Gomega does *not* call `String` or `GoString` on objects that satisfy the `Stringer` and `GoStringer` interfaces.
 Oftentimes such representations, while more human readable, do not contain all the relevant information associated with an object thereby making it harder to understand why a test might be failing.
 If you'd rather see the output of `String` or `GoString` set this property to `true`.